-MEET: Brad Teodoruk.
+MEET: Sidney Teodoruk.
 A visionary, impeccably dressed and humble as pie.

 The Sydney based artist explores duality, order and chaos with a sense of tactful composition that